oliverlintl/Activision-Brand-Monitoring/README.md

     a=[wl.lemmatize(tag[0], get_wordnet_pos(tag[1])) for idx, tag in enumerate(word_pos_tags)] # Map the position tag and lemmatize the word/token
     return " ".join(a)
 ```

+# Data Analysis
+## K-Means Clustering & BERT Extractive Summarizer
+K-Means Clustering is one of the simplest and most popular unsupervised machine learning algorithms.
+It finds the optimized k number of centroids of a given dataset.
+To find out how the tweets about Activision and Call of Duty are clustered, we decided to use the K-Means algorithm to achieve that and then use BERT Extractive Summarizer to find the most representative sentences from each cluster.
+And the following are the steps of this analysis:

+* Step 1: BERT Embedding

+> Before we can start the analysis, we need to first vectorize the sentences.
+There are many different ways to accomplish that, but in our case, we decided to go with BERT to transform the tweets into tensors.
+BERT has many different versions that are trained with corpus in different domains.
+However, in our analysis, we decided to use the generic BERT, which usually returns the best results.

+* Step 2: Find the Optimal K

+> Although we are free to choose the value of K depending on how many clusters we want to see, there are mathematic methods that can determine the optimal number of clusters.
+There are numerous methods for this purpose, and we choose the elbow plot and dendrogram for our analysis.
+Sometimes the two visualizations return different optimal k, which requires more of a judgment call.
+Fortunately, both plots returned the same, k = 4, for the tweets we collected.